 The Dade County Advocate was founded by Mason Talbutt in 1874, after he sold the Vedette, and The Advocate became The Vedette’s in-county partisan political rival in their early days.
 Talbutt later also became a county judge, and "Judge Talbutt" became the title by which he was commonly known.
 The mostly cordial competitors finally merged in 1951 to form “The Greenfield Vedette and Dade County Advocate.”

-The Greenfield Advertiser, long owned by James "Jim" and Hilda (McConnell) Wallace, provided competition to The Vedette-Advocate, but was eventually combined with The Vedette-Advocate in 1981.
-At that time, the trade name was shortened to The Vedette, with the Advocate and Advertiser names retained on the masthead for several years afterward as well.
+The Greenfield Advertiser, long owned by James "Jim" and Hilda (McConnell) Wallace, provided competition to The Vedette-Advocate, but it, too, was eventually combined with The Vedette-Advocate in 1981.
+At that time, the trade name of the publication was shortened to The Vedette, with the Advocate and Advertiser names retained on the masthead for several years afterward as well.

 In 1983, The Miller Press of Miller, Mo., came under common ownership with the Vedette, and the two staffs were slowly combined and some content shared between the sister paper.
 The Press was owned and operated for many years by Kenneth and Flavia Friar, who remained in the printing business in the Miller community for some years after selling the newspaper.
 The decision to fold The Press into The Vedette was made by a previous ownership group, occurring with the first edition of The Vedette in 2001.

-Today, The Vedette continues to provide news and information in print and online (and through TMC product The Lake Stockton Shopper) to all of Dade County, northern Lawrence County, and parts of Greene, Barton and Cedar counties in Missouri.
+Today, The Vedette continues to provide news and information in print and online (and through TMC product The Lake Stockton Shopper) to all of Dade County, northern Lawrence County, and parts of Greene, Barton, Cedar, Jasper and Polk counties in Missouri.
 It is now a part of Lewis County Press, LLC, a growing company focused on providing quality news coverage to communities across Missouri and Mid-America.